-1. In tutorials designated students will be responsible for saying what they found puzzling about the Romans passage when first read, and then how (or if) Johnson and your chosen commentary addressed the issue(s).
-When discussing Johnson and the commentary it is important for you as students to identify what questions these works asked about the passage that you yourselves had either not thought of, or found insignificant.
-It is also important to note how Johnson and/or your commentary opened up new avenues of thought.
+1. In tutorials designated students will be responsible for saying what they found puzzling about the Romans passage when first read, and then how (or if) Johnson and their chosen commentary addressed the issue(s).
+When discussing Johnson and the commentary it is important for students to identify what questions these works asked about the passage that they themselves had either not thought of, or that they found insignificant.
+It is also important to note how Johnson and/or their commentary opened up new avenues of thought.